poemdistance/Screen-Word-Extraction/README.md

 <br>

 # Features
-* Detect the action of mouse, and copy the selected text of the screen
+* Detect the action of mouse, and get the selected text of the screen

 # Dependencies
 * C library: Xlib